This article is a continuation from Part 1 in my Blog Post on 11/15/21:

-13. Having bowlers on your team that are aware of what's going on.
+13. Having bowlers on the team that are aware of what's going on.
 There is nothing more annoying than having a

-team mate throw away a possible spare, losing the game because they weren't of how close the game was or that it
+team mate throw away a possible spare and losing the game because they weren't of how close the game was or

-So, just try to be nice, considerate, and be ready to bowl when it's your turn.
-If you need to use the rest room
+My advice is to just be nice, considerate, and be ready to bowl when it's your turn.
+If you need to use the rest

-or get a snack, just let another team member know that they can skip you if you're not back to the lane by the time it's
+room or get a snack, just let another team member know that they can skip you if you're not back to the lane by

 Good Luck and High Scoring!

-The ball must hit into the 1 and 3 pins, then into the 5 pin, and finally in between the 8 and 9 pins.
-The ball itself will hit into the three "key" pins (1-3-5) and the rest of the pins will hit into each other and you should get a strike.
-If pins are knocked off the pin deck vertically, they can actually slide off the pin deck without hitting into other pins, but this bowling ball path will help the pins lie down more horizontally, enabling them to slide around better on the pin deck hitting into more pins and hopefully getting you more strikes in the long run.
+The ball must hit into the 1 and 3 pins, then into the 5 pin (also referred to as the King Pin), and finally in between the 8 and 9 pins as the ball exits the pin deck.
+The ball itself will hit into these three "key" pins (1-3-5) and the rest of the pins will hit into each other and you should get a strike.
+If pins are knocked off the pin deck vertically, they can actually slide off the pin deck without hitting into other pins, but having your ball following this path will help the pins lie down more horizontally, enabling them to slide around better on the pin deck hitting into other pins and hopefully getting you more strikes in the long run.